sdsanchezm/linux-all/cert_CA/README.md

 ### chown

 - Example
-    - `-R`: Recursively changes ownership of directories and their contents
+    - `-R`: recursively changes ownership of directories and their contents
     - Example: `chown -R user:group directory`
+- Example2:
+    - `chwon user /path/file`
+    - `chwon user /path/folder`

     - The `chown` command is used to change the ownership of files and directories in Unix and Linux systems.
 The `-R` flag is recursively throug directory trees